paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-315-motor-carrier-safety.md

 1984—Subsec. (d).
 Pub.
 L. 98–554 added subsec. (d).

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–94 effective Oct.
+1, 2015, see section 1003 of Pub.
+L. 114–94, set out as a note under [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees.

 #### Effective Date of 1995 Amendment
 Amendment by Pub.
 L. 104–88 effective Jan.
 1, 1996, see section 2 of Pub.
-L. 104–88, set out as an Effective Date note under [section 701 of this title](./chapter-007-surface-transportation-board.md#section-701).
+L. 104–88, set out as an Effective Date note under [section 1301 of this title](./chapter-013-surface-transportation-board.md#section-1301).

 #### Savings Provision
 Pub.
 L. 100–690, title IX, § 9102(c), Nov.
 18, 1988, 102 Stat.
 4529, provided that: “The amendment made by subsection (a) [amending section 2505 of former Title 49, Transportation] shall not be construed as having any effect on the enactment of subsection (d) of section 3102 [now 31502] of title 49, United States Code, which subsection (d) was added to such section by section 206(h) of the Motor Carrier Safety Act of 1984 [Pub.
 L. 98–554] on October 30, 1984.”